Dashboard

 • Dashboard APK (third-party tool for testing)

-• Image convert tool (to convert image resources into bin files compatible with RTK GUI recognition)
+• Image Convert Tool (to convert image resources into bin files compatible with RTK GUI recognition)

 For specific usage, please refer to Tools.